WebClub-NITK/NITK-CompanionApp/Backend/README.md

 # NITK Companion App
-This is the backend of the NITK Companion App
+This is the backend of the NITK Companion App.
+The project uses Django with DjangoRestFramework for the backend.

 ## Setup
 - Make sure Python 3.5+ is installed